toinfinityai/infinity-datasets/smartfacility-robotics-basic/README.md

 Instance-level annotations are provided for the each object in the image, including PPE items worn by the avatars and boxes on the shelves.
 Avatar-specific annotations are provided for every image, regardless of whether the avatar is in-frame or not.
 Instance-level annotations are accessible via the top-level `annotations` field of the JSON data structure.
 Instance-level annotations include:

 - `color`: Normalized RGB value in the corresponding instance segmentation masks.
-- `percent_in_fov`: Percentage of the vertices from the underlying mesh that are within the camera's field-of-view, regardless of occlusion status.
+- `percent_in_fov`: Percentage of the vertices from the underlying mesh that are within the camera's field-of-view, regardless of whether those vertices are occluded by other objects.
 This value can be used to disambiguate whether sparse instance segmentation masks reflect a high degree of environmental occlusion versus the instance being out-of-frame.
 - `bbox`: Bounding box in standard COCO format.
 - `segmentation`: Polygon segmentation in standard COCO format.
 - `area`: Area enclosed by polygon segmentation.